 Step 4 – If you want to be exact, then you need to use Descartes’ theorem to calculate the size of each circle to proceed.
 You can also use a circle template or stencil set to eyeball tangent circles.
 The idea is to continue to fill in the spaces with more and more tangent circles.
 The sketch below is just approximated for a “quick sketch” and not done with the precision of Descartes’ Theorem.

 Before writing this entry, I played with cutting an Apollonian Gasket from acrylic.
 Here is my design for a math toy.
-My files are on Etsy.
+The svg file is here (keep in mind that tolerances and resizing may be needed).